taverna/taverna-svn/unsorted/taverna-with-ARC/trunk/README.txt

 to remove the finalName property line.

+If a direct mvn install does not work, try:

+cd plugins/activities-plugin/
+#this will fail:
+mvn clean install
+cd ../..

+cd usecase-activity
+mvn clean install
+cd ..

+cd usecase-activity-ui
+mvn clean install
+cd ..

+cd plugins/activities-plugin/
+#should work now :)
+mvn clean install
+cd ../..

+#and finally ..
+mvn clean install

-After mvn install, a fully runnable Taverna 2.1-SNAPSHOT should be present in workbench-distro/target When running it, you will surely notice the new UseCase service provider which is being added by usecase-activity and usecase-activity-ui.
+After mvn install, a fully runnable Taverna SNAPSHOT should be present in workbench-distro/target When running it, you will surely notice the new UseCase service provider which is being added by usecase-activity and usecase-activity-ui.

 If maven complains about missing POMs when trying to install, run mvn install inside the folder workbench-dist.